-Patriotism of Peace is greater than the Patriotism of War
+Patriotism of Peace is Greater than That of War.
+(Address.
+1915.)

 A considerable number of wars are made possible because the majority of mankind are still living on the plane of their belligerent instincts.
 We often imperil the welfare of our families; we often imperil the welfare of the cities and villages in which we live, and we often imperil our own happiness, because we seem to have been endowed with a disposition to fight.
 The members of this committee, consequently, must have an exhaustive patience in attempting to bring man and women into that attitude whereby they are willing and recognize those finder and more beautiful emotions and sentiments that make for peace and righteousness.

 I would not emphasize this matter of the belligerent instincts in man were it not for the fact that in almost every state of the union, there has grown up the feeling that the white race has the divine right to the earth.
 Thank God, I haven't that feeling; and so far as I have any influence or power, I hope to teach man that God Almighty must have had some wise object in creating different races, with innate differences and yet intending us all to partake of the richest bounties of the earth and live together in peace and joy for the righteous ends of life.